 The complexity of simulating the climate system with current computational resources limits GCM resolutions to tens or hundreds of kilometers, but clouds occur and vary on much smaller spatial scales.
 This means that traditional GCMs are unable to resolve individual clouds, and instead descriptions of clouds in GCMs are limited to large-scale statistical summaries of cloud properties on the scale of the model grid (Randall et al., 2003).
 But radiative fluxes depend on cloud properties in a non-linear manner and so the details of the unresolved structure and variability of clouds is important for model radiative transfer parameterizations (e.g. Barker et al., 1999).
 Most GCMs however, fail to completely account for unresolved cloud structure and variability in a sufficient manner.

 The goal of this project is to reduce errors in radiative fluxes and simulated satellite-observable cloud diagnostics in large-scale models by improving the treatment of unresolved clouds and precipitation.
+The primary metric used in this study to evaluate improvements is the performance of simulated satellite-observable cloud diagnostics from the Cloud Feedback Model Intercomparison Project (CFMIP) Observation Simulator Package (COSP; Bodas-Salcedo et al., 2011) because this allows for evaluation of the simulated clouds themselves, but in so doing errors in radiative fluxes will be reduced because nominally the cloud diagnostics and radiative transfer use the same treatment of unresolved clouds and precipitation.

+This project has four main objectives:

+Quantitative evaluation of the sensitivity of COSP diagnostics to unresolved cloud and precipitation structure and variability

+Quantitative evaluation of the uncertainties inherent in model to observation comparisons using COSP diagnostics

+Develop improved treatment of subgrid-scale cloud and precipiation overlap and variability suitable for implementation in COSP and GCMs

+Quantitative evaluation of the sensitivity of COSP diagnostics and associated radiative fluxes to improved treatment of subgrid-scale cloud and precipitation overlap and variability

+The following section motivates the work by providing the background and context.
+Further motivation is provided by the Preliminary work section, which begins to address the first objective listed above.
+An outline for completing the last three objectives is then presented, followed by a timeline and summary.

 2 Background